swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

       "librarySearchPaths": ["<array of paths relative to `swift-sdk.json` containing libraries>"], "toolsetPaths": ["<array of paths relative to `swift-sdk.json` containing toolset files>"] },
-    // a Swift SDK can support more than one run-time triple:
+    // a Swift SDK can support more than one target triple:
     "<triple2>": {
       "sdkRootPath": "<a required path relative to `swift-sdk.json` containing SDK root>",
       // all of the properties listed below are optional: